chaos-mesh/chaos-mesh/doc/io_chaos.md

   delay: "1ms"
 ```

-If `delay` is not specified, it will be generate randomly.
+If `delay` is not specified, it will be generate randomly on runtime.

 ### errno